 As an artist career coach and mentor I am called upon to provide the best art marketing strategies tailored to each individual client’s creative, career and financial goals.
 My mission is to help artists attain art career success that fits their needs.
 After helping thousands of artists over the years I’ve learned there are certain “Golden Keys” to building a more rewarding life as an artist.
 In this article I share 8 of them.
 I hope you enjoy them, have fun, and let me know what you think!

-Become the CEO of your own artistic enterprise.
-Start by looking at the big picture that is your artistic life waiting to be created.
-Dream and brainstorm.
-Envision unlimited possibilities.
+Visualize yourself as the CEO of your own artistic enterprise.
+Most artists set small goals.
+Instead, examine your art career from a big picture perspective.
+Imagine your ideal artistic life waiting to be created.
+Dream, brainstorm, and envision unlimited possibilities.

 When I arrived in NYC as an art student I visualized my future art career as I wanted it to be.
 I ignored the naysayers, protocol and statistics.
 My big picture vision included a purpose: to make a difference in the art world and empower artists.
 Creating art and having this purpose motivated me every day to move forward.
 I discovered opportunities everywhere.
-The big picture vision inspired me to change my misconceptions and the myths that I held me back, such as ‘the poor starving artist’ stereotype.
+My big picture vision inspired me to change my misconceptions and the myths that I held me back, beginning with the self-destructive “poor starving artist” stereotype.

 As Emerson stated, “What lies behind us and what lies before us are tiny matters compared to what lies within us.”